Summer 2023 Financial Information

 Dishonored Checks or Electronic Payments

 Return Check Charge/Stop Payment Charge: $25.00 or five percent of the amount of the check, whichever is greater (subject to change) will be assessed to the student’s account.
-A returned check/stop payment charge is assessed against a student’s account who has a check or electronic authorization for payment returned by the bank to Florida State University.
+A returned check/stop payment charge is assessed against a student’s account that has a check or electronic authorization for payment returned by the bank to Florida State University.
 Florida State University automatically submits all personal checks twice for payment if the check was returned once for non-sufficient or uncollected funds.
 This is an automated process and the second submission cannot be stopped; there is no charge, however, assessed by Florida State University for this second submission.
 Repayment of returned checks must be made with cash, FSUCard, money order, or cashier’s check.

 Returned check charges are assessed for all personal checks written and electronic payments authorized for tuition, fees, or any services provided by the University that are returned to Florida State University for non-sufficient funds, uncollected funds, closed accounts, stop payments, etc., placed on checks.
 In addition to the returned check charge, if the initial payment is for tuition and redemption of the returned check is not made prior to the tuition payment deadline, a $100.00 late payment fee is assessed to tuition.
 Florida State University places a hold on accepting any personal checks or electronic payment authorizations on the student’s account for ninety days after redemption for any services, tuition, or fees that are owed to the University if a personal check or electronic payment authorization is returned.
 If a second check or electronic payment is returned, or if a stop payment is placed on it, the student will be permanently listed on all departments’ ACCEPT CASH ONLY list and no personal checks or electronic payment will be accepted from anyone on the student’s account from that day forward.